cliffhall/Fismo/docs/faq.md

   * The myriad steps in a commercial home loan process, each of which has rules about moving to the next.
   * Regular expression parsing.
   * Linquistic morphology.
-  * Trading algorithms.
+  * Issue management and workflow systems.

+### What do states represent?
+Practically anything that can be described with a directed graph could be modeled as states.
   * Positions in a tournament bracket.
-  * Issue management and workflow systems.

-### What are some examples?
-Practically anything that can be described with a directed graph could be modeled as an FSM.
-States can represent...
+  * Signal-controlled sets of crypto trading strategies. e.g., When in strategy X signal Y will trigger a transition to strategy Z.
   * A player's health, e.g., While in hungry state, eating is required before moving to other states except death.
   * A stateful object such as a door, which could be opened, closed, or locked.